Thrilling rides, family attractions and sports fun near Toronto

 Location: 9550 Pine Valley Drive, Woodbridge

-Where to eat and drink in Vaughan
+Where to eat in Vaughan

 A Vaughan institution that serves all-day breakfast and classic dinner, Kotsy’s Restaurant is a retro 1950’s style diner that is family owned and operated.